iintothewind/PsqlSimple/README.md

 ## run on predix
 - open manifest.yml
-- change application name `psqlsimple` to your own name
+- change application name `psqlsimple` to your own name (optional)
-- change application bind service `pg-perf` to your own postgresql service
+- create postgres service instance, here the name can be `pg-perf` or replace with your own instance name
 - then execute

 ```